-See Also: "Configuring the oracle User's Environment" for more information about setting TMP and TMPDIR df -h
+See Also: "Configuring the oracle User's Environment for more information about setting TMP and TMPDIR

 - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems. - To determine the amount of free disk space on the system, enter the following command:
+If necessary, contact the system administrator for information about extending file systems. - Between 146 MB and 1.38 GB of disk space for the Oracle software, depending on the installation type: